At no extra cost to you, College Raptor may earn a commission for purchases using our links. Learn more.

 - TREBLAB Z2 Active Noise Cancelling T-Quiet Headphones

 5. Cleaning Wipes

-Clorox wipes are my go to for just about everything.
+Clorox wipes are my go-to for just about everything.
 You can clean your laptop keyboard, desk, doorknob, or that mystery spill on the floor.
 They’re quick, easy, and come in giant tubs that last forever.
 Definitely one of the college must haves.

 Dorm rooms are notorious for having terrible lighting.
 If you want to save your eyes, make sure you get a lamp for your room.